bloczjs/react-responsive/packages/react-only/README.md

 If you want to mock `matchMedia` on Node to execute tests for instance, you can use [`mock-match-media`](https://github.com/Ayc0/mock-match-media/).

 And if you need an example with `Jest`, `@testing-library/react`, `React` and `react-only`, you can take a look at [these tests](https://github.com/Ayc0/react-only/blob/master/packages/tests/src/__tests__/ssr.ts).

+### FAQ

+For other questions, please take a look at our [FAQ document](https://github.com/Ayc0/react-only/blob/master/FAQ.md).

 [0]: https://img.shields.io/badge/stability-stable-brightgreen.svg?style=flat-square
 [1]: https://nodejs.org/api/documentation.html#documentation_stability_index